gareth7562/YeelightMusic/README.md

 * color

 you can now specify custom colors in config.txt in css style, defaults set to blue and red to test it.
 Only supports 2 different colors

-If you downloaded previous revisions then there might be issues with network disconnections and reconnections.
-This has been solved in latest code